TGAC/COPO-documentation/help/glossary.rst

      Templates for creating or describing research objects can be found :ref:`here <manifest_templates>`.

+   Profile Types legend
+        This describes the types of the profiles that have been created.
+It is located at the right of the * *Work Profiles** web page.

    PyCharm
      A Python IDE (Integrated Development Environment) that provides code analysis, a graphical debugger, an integrated unit tester, integration with version control systems and supports web development with